ldingemans/FacialFeatureExtraction/README.md

 The main analysis can be run from the `softmax_regression.py` script in the root directory.
 If you are interested in the different feature extraction methods, please see the
 `process_images.py` script in the `feature_extraction` directory.
 Do note that processing of images with the hybrid model is not possible in Python and needs its own virtual machine: if you are interested, please contact me and I will supply the needed files.

 In the `explainability` folder, you can find the needed scripts to generate all figures and tables displayed in our paper.
-Furthermore the code to generate activation maps for VGG-Face is there, as is the code to extract partial facial features from a picture to inspect the VGG-Face feature vector.
+Furthermore the code to generate activation maps for VGG-Face is there, as is the code to generate the LIME heatmaps.

 <h2>Retraining the model on your own images</h2>